Toggle menu

 • worked with staff to look at new ways to save money, and brought forward transformation projects to save money earlier than planned

-Work is continuing to balance the budget for 2023/24 and we are sure that we will be on track to do this by the end of March 2024.
-The latest overspend forecast for Quarter 2 is £3.3 million.
+Work is continuing to balance the budget for 2024/25, and we are sure that we will be on track to do this by the end of March 2025.
+The latest overspend forecast for Quarter 2 is approximately £2.2 million.

-In 2024/25, our costs continue to be more than our income, meaning that we will have to find a further £14 million in savings or income generation if we don't make any changes to our spending.
-To put this into context, this is nearly three times the savings we would have to find in a "normal" year (£5 million) and is the second year that we have had to save a far above average amount of savings.
+In 2025/26, the expectation is that planned costs will continue to be more than our funding, meaning that we will have to find further savings or income generation to set a balanced budget.
+The table below sets out the current 2025/26 savings requirement.
 This figure is based on the assumption that Council Tax increases by 4.99% overall in line with previous government referendum limits.

-Proposals identified that do not require consultation with the public£7.3 million
+Proposals identified that do not require consultation with the public£3.7 million

-Proposals identified that require consultation with the public£1.4 to £1.75 million
+Proposals identified that require consultation with the public£1.2 million

-To fill the remaining gap, we have a range of options available, including changing the way we provide services, making internal savings, for example: re-tendering contracts for better value for money, reducing overheads, making redundancies, spending reserve funds, and introducing new charges or increasing existing charges for some services, for example, parking fees.
-All internal savings will be included in the report being considered at the Executive and Full Council meetings being held in February 2024.
+To fill the remaining gap, we have a range of options available, including changing the way we provide services, making internal savings, for example: re-tendering contracts for better value for money, reducing overheads, restructuring, spending reserve funds, and introducing new charges or increasing existing charges for some services.
+All savings will be included in the report being considered at the Executive and Full Council meetings being held in February 2025.

-Through extensive internal discussions and meetings with our service providers, we've identified 10 saving and income generating proposals.
-Details of each proposal can be found below:
+Through extensive internal discussions and meetings with our service providers, we've identified nine saving and income generating proposals, details for which you can find below.

 You can find out more about where our money comes from and how its spent online.